Department of Animal Nutrition

 Prof. PhD DSc.
 Marian Czauderna, 🖂 m.czauderna@ifzz.pl

 PhD DSc.
-Grzegorz Bełżecki, institute professor, 🖂 g.belzecki@ifzz.pl
+Grzegorz Bełżecki, 🖂 g.belzecki@ifzz.pl

 PhD DSc eng.
-Małgorzata Białek, institute professor, 🖂 m.bialek@ifzz.pl
+Małgorzata Białek, institute professor 🖂 m.bialek@ifzz.pl

 PhD DSc eng.
 Paweł Konieczka, prof. UWM, 🖂 p.konieczka@ifzz.pl